Safety assurance of autonomous intravenous medication management systems – requirements and strategies (SAM)

 Within the context of autonomous intravenous medication management systems, the aims of the project are to (1) identify stakeholder safety assurance needs, (2) explore feasible safety assurance strategies capable of meeting those needs, and (3) to make recommendations for an in-depth development and evaluation project.

 Background: A recent report estimates that as many as 237 million medication errors occur in England every year, and that these cause over 700 deaths (Elliott et al., 2018).
-Previous studies have shown that the probability of making at least one error in intravenous (IV) medication and administration is around 0.73, and that medication administration errors were five times more likely in IV doses than in non-IV does (McDowell et al., 2010, McLeod et al., 2013).
+Previous studies have shown that the probability of making at least one error in intravenous (IV) medication and administration is around 0.73 (so approximately only 1 in 4 IV medications are given without any errors), and that medication administration errors were five times more likely in IV doses than in non-IV does (McDowell et al., 2010, McLeod et al., 2013).
 Hence, IV infusion errors are a considerable burden to patients and the health system.

 The move towards increasingly automated and ultimately autonomous IV medication management systems might hold promise in reducing the IV medication error rate.
 However, fully automated and autonomous systems that are able to learn without human intervention are relatively recent phenomena in healthcare, and significant questions remain: what safety assurance do patients require?
 What safety assurance do healthcare professionals and other stakeholders require?
 How well are current safety assurance methods suited for evaluating autonomous IV medication management systems?
 Can these methods form the basis for assurance strategies capable of satisfying the assurance needs of the stakeholders?